frnsys/parrott/README.md

 ## To Do
 * Make the damn thing more accurate
 * Add in the auto-retweeting feature (which can be turned on or off)
+* Currently Parrott trains itself on a maximum of 2000 examples (1000 positive, 1000 negative).
+You can't query Solr for all records, so I tentatively set the amount to 2000.
+This is a value I'll have to play around with.

 ## Nice-To-Haves (Advanced Features)
 * Follow links, pass through